magsmercado/softball-scheduler/README.md

 fields 9, 14, and 15 first.
 Every other matchup gets one of the four good fields.
-Since a league of up to 6 teams (3 games/week) never needs more than the 4 good fields, low fields only come into play once a league is big enough to need them -- and from then on the app keeps steering low-field duty toward whoever's had the least of it.
+Since a league of up to 6 teams (3 games/week) never needs more than the 4 good fields, low fields only come into play once a league is big enough to need them. from then on the app steers low-field duty toward whoever's had the least of it.

-In a 20-week test season with 14 teams and 0 byes (7 games/week, so 3 of
-7 games are on a low field every week), each team ended up with 8-10 low-field games out of 20 -- close to the theoretical fair share.